Skip to main content

 Create a dWallet

-You can follow the steps for creating a dWallet here.
+You can follow the steps of creating a dWallet here.
 For the following steps we'll use the dkg and the keypair we used to create the dWallet on the dWallet Network.
-Don't forget to fund your address on the dWallet Network.
+Remember to fund your address on the dWallet Network.

 Get the dWallet's Bitcoin address